Egyptian court seeks death penalty for ex-president Mursi

 Many other defendants are on the run.

-"The group calls on the masses of the proud people of Egypt to steel their resolve and stand firm on the path of democratic legitimacy, dignity and respect for popular will," said the Brotherhood in a statement.

-The Islamist movement propelled Mursi to election victory in 2012 following Mubarak's ouster, but it was driven underground after the army ousted Mursi a year later following protests against his rule.
+The Brotherhood, an Islamist movement, propelled Mursi to election victory in 2012 following Mubarak's ouster but was driven underground after the army ouster a year later following protests against his rule.

 Mursi stood defiant in a court cage wearing a blue prison outfit.
 He smiled and pumped his fists in the air as the judge read the sentences.

-Other defendants, held in a courtroom cage separate from Mursi's, flashed four-finger salutes symbolizing resistance to the state's anti-Islamist crackdown.
+Other defendants, held in a courtroom cage separate from Mursi, flashed a four-finger salute symbolising resistance to the state's anti-Islamist crackdown.
 From behind soundproof glass, they shouted: "Down with military rule!"

 Wearing white, red and blue prison jumpsuits - identifying them respectively as awaiting sentencing, condemned to death, and sentenced to a lesser penalty - they seemed to form a choir momentarily, with one prisoner leading others in protest chants.